-Rich of culture and history, with amazing architectural sites and a landscape ideal for trekking, Ukraine is a wonderful place to spend your abroad studies.
-You will receive a real high quality education supported by tha fact that Ukraine actually produces the fourth largest number of post-secondary graduates in Europe.
+Rich culture and history, with amazing architectural sites and a landscape ideal for trekking, Ukraine is a wonderful place to spend your abroad studies.
+You will receive a real high-quality education supported by the fact that Ukraine actually produces the fourth largest number of post-secondary graduates in Europe.

-Ukraine welcomes you to a country spiring of culure and gastronomic specialties.
-Quality higher education and postgraduate studies alongside skiing slopes, wild rivers, vast mountains and great plains of colored by golden grass.
+Ukraine welcomes you to a country spring of culture and gastronomic specialties, Quality Higher Education and postgraduate studies alongside skiing slopes, wild rivers, vast mountains and great plains of colored by golden grass.
 Combining your education with the adventures of a lifetime, Ukraine will give you experiences to remember for a very long time.

 - It is the 44th largest country in the world.

 - The capital of Ukraine is Kiev (Kyiv).

 - Ukraine has a total population of over 40 million.

 - The currency is called Hryvnia (UAH).

 - Ukranian is the official language.